 This statement sets out SNE's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1 April 2024 to 31 March 2025.
+This statement relates to actions and activities during the academic year 1 August 2025 to 31 July 2026.